-The Council's mean ethnicity pay gap at 31st March 2021 was -8.22% and the median was -5.93%.
+The Council's mean ethnicity pay gap at 31st March 2023 was -8.11% and the median was -2.98%.
 This means that our employees that identify as BAME receive, on average, a higher hourly rate than those identifying as white.
-It should be noted, however, that it is a relatively small number of employees in the comparison group as 7.37% of our employees are from the BAME community (the Borough population is was 12.6% but early indications from the 2021 census suggest that this has increased).
+It should be noted, however, that it is a relatively small number of employees in the comparison group as 6.9% of our employees were from the BAME community at the report date (according to the 2021 census data the Borough population is 16.7% BAME).

-There are very few organisations currently publishing ethnicity pay data so it is difficult to carry out any analysis or comparison but we plan to develop our reporting in future.
-However, the latest ONS report published in 2020 suggests that the national median ethnicity pay gap is 2.3%
+There are very few organisations currently publishing ethnicity pay data so it is difficult to carry out any meaningful analysis or comparison but we plan to develop our reporting in future.
+However, the latest ONS report published in 2022 suggests that the national median ethnicity pay gap is 2.3%